OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/connecting-securely-with-client-certificates/index.md

 An example of a Service Fabric cluster's DNS name is: `democtopus-sf1-secure.australiasoutheast.cloudapp.azure.com`

-## Step 2: Generate the Client Certificate
+## Step 2: Generate the client certificate

 :::warning
 Azure have recently updated their **Key vaults > Certificates** UI to allow generating self-signed certificates.
 If you're deploying to Azure and wish to generate a self-signed certificate for testing, please use their portal functions or cmdlets.